Family Travel Forum: History

-Kemmons Wilson, who founded the Holiday Inn brand in 1952, is credited with starting "family travel" as a hotel concept after a road trip in which his five kids were charged $2 per head per night by motels.
-The Holiday Inn was one of the first hotels to include perks such as kids sleep free, free parking, ice machines, and phones in the room.
-Back in 1950, Delta Air Lines sold a "Family Plan" that allowed children under 2 years old to fly free with their parents.
-The same year, American Airlines and Northeast Airlines allowed mothers and children to pay half the fare when traveling with dad mid-week, while TWA advertised that their air hostesses were trained to help moms with their babies, who flew free of charge.
+Kemmons Wilson, who founded the Holiday Inn brand in 1952, is credited with starting "family travel" as a hotel concept after a road trip in which motels charged him $2 per head per night for his five children.
+The Holiday Inn was one of the first hotels to include perks such as children sleep free, free parking, ice machines, and phones in the room.
+Two years earlier, Delta Air Lines had instituted a "Family Plan" allowing children under 2 years old to fly free with their parents.
+In the same year, American Airlines and Northeast Airlines allowed mothers and children to pay half the fare when traveling with their father mid-week, while TWA advertised that their air hostesses were trained to help mothers with their babies, who flew free of charge.

 According to IATA, since 1956, standardized children and infant fares for international travel have meant that one infant less than two years of age not occupying a seat pays 10% of the adult fare as a "lap child."
 Children under 12 years old in their own seat paid a "child's fare" that started at 50% of the adult fare in 1956, and had grown to between 67% and 100% of the full adult fare by 2003.

-Today, the U.S. Travel Association defines "family travel" to include many types of traveling parties, including married couples traveling together, spouses traveling with children, grandparents traveling with grandchildren, single parents with children, reunion-goers, siblings with relatives, and more.
-According to Ypartnership's National Leisure Travel Monitor, the percentage of adults traveling with their own children has increased from 26% in 2000 to 38% in 2008.
+Today, the U.S. Travel Association defines "family travel" to include many types of traveling parties, including married couples traveling together, spouses traveling with children, grandparents traveling with grandchildren, single parents with children, reunion-goers, and siblings with relatives.
+According to Ypartnership's National Leisure Travel Monitor, the percentage of adults traveling with their own children increased from 26% in 2000 to 38% in 2008.

 The 2010 Portrait of American Travelers published that nearly 50% of leisure travelers had taken one trip with children in the past 12 months, and that 41% had taken an average of 2.5 trips.
-Members of Generation X (born between 1965 and 1978) are twice as likely to travel with children as any other demographic.
-About 28% of leisure travelers are grandparents, and of them, 32% have taken one or more trips with children in the past 12 months.
-More than 89% of these travelers have researched their vacations online, and more than 87% have booked them online.
+It found that members of Generation X (born between 1965 and 1978) are twice as likely to travel with children as any other demographic.
+About 28% of leisure travelers were grandparents, and 32% of them had travelled with children in the past 12 months.
+More than 89% of these travelers researched their vacations online, and more than 87% booked them online.

 The Family Travel Forum started publishing travel advice in 1996.
 The FTF consulting division has worked with Fairmont Hotels, Chrysler, Forbes, and the Finland Ministry of Tourism.
 FTF has licensed content to various companies including, among others, hotel, parenting and travel websites such as Travelocity, Discovery Channel, and Disney Family.com.